SHIELD-INTELLIGENCE/shield-webapp/README.md

 2. All changes are covered under the internal-use-only license.
 3. Submit pull requests for review by SHIELD Intelligence core maintainers.

+See also:
+- CONTRIBUTING.md — Internal contribution workflow and requirements
+- SECURITY.md — Reporting vulnerabilities and testing guidelines (internal only)

 ---

 ## Contact